taorems/sphinx_doc/docs/source/quickstart.rst

 Quickstart
 ==========

 This is a quickstart guide to get the application up and running.
-For more detailed information, see the [documentation](

 Dev Run
 -------